Ananyag19/Virtual-Arcade/README.md

 **Games Included**

-**Number Guessing Game** : Guess a randomly generated number within a range.
+1.**Number Guessing Game** : Guess a randomly generated number within a range.

-**Hangman**              : Classic letter-guessing word game with a custom ASCII hangman board.
+2.**Hangman**              : Classic letter-guessing word game with a custom ASCII hangman board.

-**Quiz Game**            : Choose from categories like films, politics, GK, and YouTube.
+3.**Quiz Game**            : Choose from categories like films, politics, GK, and YouTube.
 Includes scoring system.

-**Number Sequence Game** : Arrange randomly shuffled numbers into ascending order using swaps.
+4.**Number Sequence Game** : Arrange randomly shuffled numbers into ascending order using swaps.

-**Fortune Teller**       : Enter your birthdate to receive zodiac-based horoscopes.
+5.**Fortune Teller**       : Enter your birthdate to receive zodiac-based horoscopes.

-**Tic Tac Toe**          : Two-player grid-based game with winner logic.
+6.**Tic Tac Toe**          : Two-player grid-based game with winner logic.

-**Rock Paper Scissors**  : Play against the computer for 5 rounds.
+7.**Rock Paper Scissors**  : Play against the computer for 5 rounds.

-**High-Low Dice Game**   : Bet your virtual money based on the outcome of dice rolls.
+8.**High-Low Dice Game**   : Bet your virtual money based on the outcome of dice rolls.

-**High-Low Card Game**   : Predict whether the next card in a shuffled deck will be higher or lower.
+9.**High-Low Card Game**   : Predict whether the next card in a shuffled deck will be higher or lower.

 **Features**